-- 3. Respect the confidentiality of information, unless it is in the public interest or required by law to divulge information. - 4.
+- 1. Strive to provide quality services. - 2.
+Ensure the communication of rights, responsibilities, and information to foster informed decision-making. - 3.
+Respect the confidentiality of information unless it is in the public interest or required by law to divulge information. - 4.
 Use sound health management practices and - 5.
 Practice the ethical use of resources.